StanJulia/StanSample.jl/UPDATING_BRIDGESTAN.md

 # Updating BridgeStan

+In StanSample v6.13.8 support for BridgeStan (v1.0) has been dropped.
+I have not been able to make BridgeStan v1.0 work as it did in earlier versions of BridgeStan.

 _This page is meant for maintainers of the package._

 [BridgeStan](https://gitlab.com/roualdes/bridgestan) was included in this repo using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree) with the following command: